-Triggers are the starting point for your campaigns and should be the first thing you add when you build a campaign.
-To build a campaign from scratch, go to → Campaigns → → Start from scratch.
+Triggers are the starting point for your automation and should be the first thing you add when you build an automation map.
+To build your automation from scratch, go to → Automations → → Start from scratch.
 To add a trigger, click .

 You’ll see many options for triggers, broken into four categories: CRM, external events, sales and sites/pages.
 Here we’ve further broken them down into categories to help you find the best trigger for your specific use case.

 You’ll notice that the list of triggers is very similar to the list of goals.
-You’ll use triggers when you want to start a completely new campaign and add contacts to that campaign based on qualifying actions.
-Goals allow you to create new campaign paths based on the same qualifying actions, but can be within a large campaign, allowing you to easily track your efforts all in one map when in Performance Mode.
+You’ll use triggers when you want to start a completely new automation map and add contacts to it based on qualifying actions.
+Goals allow you to create new automation paths based on the same qualifying actions, but can be within a large map, allowing you to easily track your efforts all in one map when in Performance Mode.

 Customer Relationship Management (CRM)